-Anthropology examines the diversity of human experience across culture and time.
-Anthropologists in the department study everything from human evolution to pre-history to life in a globalizing world.
+Anthropology is a unique discipline that operates at the crossroads of the physical sciences, social sciences and humanities to examine the diversity of human experience across cultures and over time.
 Because of this breadth of focus, anthropology is highly relevant to understanding and living in a rapidly changing world.

 Areas of emphasis

 Archaeologists delve into the complexities of human history by examining physical remnants of past civilizations.
 From portable artifacts like pottery and tools to environmental samples such as plant remains and soil layers, these professionals piece together a comprehensive understanding of human activities, societal structures and cultural evolution.